michmich112/sveltekit-adapter-chrome-extension/README.md

 ### precompress

 If `true`, precompresses files with brotli and gzip.
 This will generate `.br` and `.gz` files.

+### manifest

+Specify manifest file name if you want different manifests for different target platforms, e.g. `chrome_manifest.json`, `firefox_manifest.json`.
+This file name must match one that is present in the `static` directory (the dir containing your static files).
+The selected target file will be renamed to `manifest.json` in the build directory, and all other `.json` files with `manifest` in the name won't be copied.

 ## SPA mode